 The DC-MRC is comprised of licensed health and medical professionals, including nurses, nurse practitioners, veterinarians, pharmacists, doctors, chiropractors, physician assistants, dentists, mental health professionals, and others.
 Along with this are non-medical volunteers who will assist and support county efforts.
 The DC-MRC program collaborates with emergency management, emergency medical services, hospital-based services, medical providers and is coordinated through the Delaware General Health District.
 The MRC helps fill gaps during emergencies with volunteers who’ve been organized, trained, assigned and pre-credentialed to assist where their expertise is best applied.

 The Delaware General Health District would like to have public input on our emergency plans.
-Please contact the Preparedness Coordinator to review and provide feedback on any emergency plans.
+Please contact the Preparedness Team to review and provide feedback on any emergency plans.